 - Coffee maker

 Forward of the galley and up two steps is a true seagoing pilothouse.
 Excellent visibility is afforded through eleven large windows.
 Two of the forward facing windows have Eina rotary wipers and three have air-powered conventional wipers.
 There are doors, port and starboard, for access to wing docking stations with Wagner rudder controls and electronic engine controls.
 Behind the helm is a navigator’s room with a full-sized table, computer station and communications equipment.
 An L-shaped settee with large dining table is situated to port in the pilothouse.

 Down a flight of stairs in the forward starboard corner of the pilothouse are the crew’s quarters.
 Crew accommodations are for four in two staterooms, each with head and shower.
-The crew also has its own lounge area and mini galley with sink and microwave.
+The crew also has its own lounge area and mini galley.
 Two large port lights behind the crew settee make this area bright and comfortable.
 There are 2 Sea Frost freezers (over/under) in the passageway at the base of the stairs, along with laundry facilities and a large pantry originally designed as a photographic dark room.
 Below the floorboards in this area is a large storage compartment.

 The engine room is accessed through a bulkhead door in the crew lounge.
 Access can also be obtained from on-deck through a door behind the pilothouse on the port side.
 All major machinery is located in this spacious compartment, including all batteries, chargers, water makers, inverters, generators, holding tank and head pumps, fuel manifolds, exhaust fans etc. There is a workbench with built-in toolboxes along the forward bulkhead.